Moving to Boston

 Are you moving to Boston, USA?

-Crown are an international moving company, specialising in international removals, storage, overseas moving, movers insurance, relocation services and lots more.
+Let us help you plan your relocation and discover everything Boston has to offer.
+Crown are an international relocations company, specialising in international removals, storage, overseas moving, movers insurance, relocation services and lots more.
 We will even relocate your vehicle and pets!

-Boston, Massachusetts in north-eastern United States will forever be known to school children for the Boston Tea Party.
+Boston, Massachusetts in north-eastern United States is widely known for being the ‘unofficial’ home away from home for American Irish immigrants and the official home of the world famous Boston Red Sox and Celtics professional sports teams.
 The city is one of the oldest in the United States, founded in 1630 by Puritan settlers from England, Boston and its inhabitants played a significant role in the American Revolution.
 The city is proud of its colonial roots, which is reflected in the historic architecture and helps to attract some 12 million visitors from around the world each year to this charismatic city.

-Modern Boston has developed from these humble beginnings, now there are many colleges and universities such as Harvard and the Massachusetts Institute of Technology which have made the city an international centre of higher education and medicine.
-With an estimated population of some 617,000 the larger metropolitan area known as Greater Boston is home to 4.4 million people.
-It’s a vibrant, thriving city renowned for its cultural facilities, world-class educational institutions, sports teams (think of the Boston Red Sox), as well as its place at the very forefront of American history.
+Modern Boston has developed from these humble beginnings to become a ‘hot spot’ for higher education with, many colleges and universities including renowned Ivy League institutions such as Harvard and the Massachusetts Institute of Technology.
+These highly internationally acclaimed educational institutions have helped make the city an international centre for higher education and medicine.
+With an estimated population of some 617,000 the larger metropolitan area known as greater Boston is home to 4.4 million people.
+It’s a vibrant, thriving city renowned for its cultural facilities, world-class educational institutions, sports teams (think of the Boston Red Sox, NBA franchise the Celtics and NHL side the Bruins), as well as its place at the very forefront of American history.

-Whilst Boston will always be associated with the American Revolution - after all the first shots of the Revolutionary War were fired on Lexington Green, walking the Freedom Trail within the city is a must for any visitor or new resident who has just moved to the city.
-However, there are many other attractions such as the Salem Witch Museum, Fenway Park (home of the Boston Red Sox), the Museum of Fine Arts, Martha’s Vineyard, Cape Cod or Boston Harbour.
-For more details of the city and its attractions, a good place to start is the official tourist website at www.massvacation.com
+Whilst Boston will always be associated with the historical significance of the American Revolution – after all the first shots of the Revolutionary War were fired on Lexington Green, walking the Freedom Trail within the city is a must for any visitor or new resident who has just moved to the city.
+However, there are many other attractions such as the Salem Witch Museum, Fenway Park (home of the Boston Red Sox), the Museum of Fine Arts, Martha’s Vineyard, Cape Cod and Boston Harbour.
+For more details of the city and its attractions, a good place to start is the official tourist website at www.massvacation.com.

 New Zealanders need an Immigrant Visa to be able to live in the USA and details of how to obtain one can be found at the United States Diplomatic Mission to New Zealand’s website.

-For those planning to live in Boston a car will be useful, but when it comes to commuting the public transport system is again recommended, as whilst there is resident’s parking available in most suburbs it is limited.
+For those planning to live in Boston, then a car will be useful, but when it comes to commuting, the public transport system is again highly recommended, as whilst there is resident’s parking available in most suburbs, it is limited and traffic congestions is significant.

 Logan International Airport serves the Boston area and has over 40 domestic and international airlines operating from it, most major countries have direct flights to and from Boston.